BENTONITE

 Bentonite mining and processing involve several distinct operations:

-4. Grinding : The dried bentonite is then fed into a roller mill to reduce the particle size.
+4. Grinding : The dried bentonite is fed into a roller mill to reduce the particle size.

 Bentonite